 The Prodigy® Cultural Arts Program uses an innovative approach to empower, educate and enable at-risk youth, providing a doorway to a better world.
 Youth ages five to 18 years of age experience performing and visual arts, taught as a tool for self-expression, to learn communication, exploration, problem solving, and conflict resolution skills.

-Serving the community for more than 20 years, University Area CDC offers support for thousands of Tampa residents through youth programs, adult education and resource assistance.
+Serving the community for over 20 years, University Area CDC offers support for thousands of Tampa residents through youth programs, adult education and resource assistance.
 Its primary mission is the redevelopment and sustainability of the at-risk areas surrounding University of South Florida’s Tampa campus.
 Funds provided through grants, private contributions and public appropriations help University Area residents participate in most programs free of charge.
 For more information about Prodigy® or University Area CDC, visit www.uacdc.org or call 813.558.5212.